certifiedTboy/user-management-api/README.md

 ## Authentication Flow
 - Authentication and Authorization is handled with Jsonwebtoken (JWT) and it follows the OAUTH flow standard
-- On successful login, generates an access token and a refresh token, refresh token is sent as an HTTP only flagged cookie to client with a validity period of 24 hours.
+- On successful login, an access token and a refresh token is generated, refresh token is sent as an HTTP only flagged cookie to client with a validity period of 24 hours.
 The access token is sent as a response data to be used for subsequent requests.
 The access token has a validity period of 30 Minutes.
 Tokens are signed with the user unique Id and user-type (ADMIN / USER)
-- All subsequent request that requires authorization must be made with the access toekn as authorization request header with a Bearer flag.
+- All subsequent request that requires authorization must be made with the access token as authorization request header with a Bearer flag.
 - On access token expiration, a request is made to a /refresh-token endpoint with refresh token as req.cookies header.
 - If refresh token is valid and contains verifiable data, a new access token is sent back to client for subsequent request.
 - on refresh token expiration, client is required to login again to generate new refresh token and access token